Ahmedsultan09/react-weather-app/README.md

    Open your web browser and visit `http://localhost:3000` to access the React Weather App.
 ```

 This markdown format provides a clear and concise explanation of the installation steps using bullet points.
-Make sure to replace `<API_KEY>` with your actual API key and customize any other parts of the README file as needed.
+Make sure to replace `<API_KEY>` with your actual API key
 If you have any further questions or need additional assistance, please let me know!